Things To See In Great Falls Montana

 Plan ahead: Great Falls offers a wide range of attractions and activities, so it's a good idea to plan your itinerary in advance.
 Research the attractions that interest you most, and book your accommodations and tours ahead of time, especially if you're traveling during peak season.

-Explore the Lewis and Clark National Historic Trail Interpretive Center: This state-of-the-art facility tells the story of the Lewis and Clark Expedition in a compelling and engaging way.
+Explore the Lewis and Clark National Historic Trail Interpretive Center: This advanced facility tells the story of the Lewis and Clark Expedition in a compelling and engaging way.
 You'll learn about the challenges and triumphs of the expedition, as well as the impact it had on the region and the nation.

 Frequently Asked Questions About Visiting Great Falls

 Q: What is the best time of year to visit Great Falls?
 A: The best time to visit Great Falls is during the summer months (June-August), when the weather is warm and sunny.
-However, the shoulder seasons (spring and fall) can also be a great time to visit, with fewer crowds and pleasant temperatures.
+That said, the shoulder seasons (spring and fall) can also be a great time to visit, with fewer crowds and pleasant temperatures.

 Q: How do I get to Great Falls?
 A: Great Falls has an international airport (GTF) with daily flights to and from major cities.
 You can also drive to Great Falls via Interstate 15.